 Does SPF matter for people with darker skin tones?

-Yes, but not in the way you might think!
+The short answer is yes, but not in the way you might think!

 SPF is the sun protectant factor of a sunscreen.
-It measures how much a product can shield you from UVB rays (the ones that cause sunburn), Dr. King told us.
+It measures how much a product can shield you from UVB rays (the ones that cause sunburn), King told us.
 While most equate a higher SPF number with greater protection, that is not exactly the case.
 The difference in protection between SPF 100 and SPF 50 is about 1%.

-"The basic calculation is, if it takes one minute for your unprotected skin to start turning red in the sun, using an SPF 15 sunscreen should prevent reddening 15 times longer," Dr. King said.
+"The basic calculation is, if it takes one minute for your unprotected skin to start turning red in the sun, using an SPF 15 sunscreen should prevent reddening 15 times longer," King said.
 "So the number of minutes it takes for your unprotected skin to turn red multiplied by the SPF gives you the theoretical number of minutes that your protected skin will take before it turns red."